LOCAL RETAILES OF BEER, WINE, AND SPIRITS have a significant economic impact to the MASSACHUSETTS and national economy.

 All those local alcohol beverages retailers are part of an industry that contributes over $1.77 billion in state and local taxes, $97 Million in Massachusetts excise taxes, and an additional $1.84 billion in federal taxes.

 THREE-TIER SYSTEM UPHOLDS PUBLIC SAFETY

-Alcohol beverages are a controlled substance that must be handled with care to prevent over consumption and underage drinking while also stopping adulterated product from reaching the market place.
-Local spirits retailers are also the front face of the industry as they are the last tier to handle beverage alcohol products before reaching consumers over the age of 21.
+Alcohol beverages are a controlled product that must be handled with care to prevent over consumption and underage drinking while also stopping adulterated product from reaching the market place.
+Local spirits retailers are often the front face of the industry as they are the last tier to handle beverage alcohol products before reaching consumers over the age of 21.
 This action requires great responsibility that is not taken lightly at the local store.
 As an integral link in the Three-Tier System of suppliers, distributors and retailers, local retailers promote the responsible use of alcohol products.
 Local stores also engage with municipal, state and federal officials concerning the policies and regulations that affect their businesses.
 They additionally strive to safely provide an unprecedented variety of products and high-quality service to their customers.

 iJohn Dunham & Associates.
 2018 Economic Impact Study of America’s Beer, Wine and Spirits Retailers.
 New York, July 2016.

 iiAll jobs in off and on-premise include both independent retailers and full-service restaurants and drinking places as these businesses depend on the sale of alcohol for a substantial portion of their revenues and profits.
 In all other locations, this analysis examines off-premise retail alcohol beverage sales accounting for full time and equivalent jobs related solely to the sale of alcohol by independent retailers.